ArushiSingh/SocialMediaNetworkAnalysis/README.md

 **# Modeling**
 Used various machine learning models for prediction such as Logistic Regression, SVM, KNN, and Naive Bayes and compared the performance of each model.

+HOW TO RUN

+Download the code file and csv file which has the dataset.
+Download the Jupyter Notebook to and open the code file using Jupyter Notebook.
+Update the path of csv file in the code and run the code.